Talon876/RSIRCBot/README.md

 Obtain the code with `git clone git@github.com:Talon876/RSIRCBot.git` or download [the zip file](https://github.com/Talon876/RSIRCBot/archive/master.zip).

-CD in to the directory with build.xml
+CD in to the directory with build.gradle

-Run `ant jar` to build the executable jar.
+If you are on windows run `gradlew jar` which will run the gradle jar task.
+If you don't have gradle installed, this command will install a local copy for you.

+Note: If you are on Linux/Mac you may have to run `chmod +x ./gradlew` before running `./gradlew jar`.

+After the gradle build finishes, the jar will be placed in `libs/`

 How To Run